learn-academy-2022-foxtrot/week-3-assessment-ZackRohde/interview-questions.md

 ## Looking Ahead: Terms for Next Week

-1. Object-oriented programming:
+1. Object-oriented programming: a modeling system that has a collection of objects and each of those objects represent a piece of the overall system.

-2. Ruby:
+2. Ruby: An open source object oriented scripting language.
+Scripting languages don't talk directly to the hardware.
+It's turned into a code by parsing (compiling) text that's taken from an interpreter.

-3. Implicit return:
+3. Implicit return: A function that's return keywords are never used, but the values still get returned.

-4. Ruby blocks:
+4. Ruby blocks: Single line of code or mulitiple lines of code that are put inside the "do" and "end" keywords.

-5. Ruby hashes:
+5. Ruby hashes: A collection of key-value pairs.